Approximate Computing Survey, Part II: Application-Specific & Architectural Approximation Techniques and Applications: Approximate Computing Survey

 \section{Approximate Computing Survey}

-\textbf{Scope and Contribution:} As also discussed in Part I \cite{mysurvey_pt1} of our survey, we examine the entire AxC computing stack, reviewing software, hardware, and architectural approximation techniques, contrary to other AxC surveys that focus on a single area (either design layer, technique or application).
+\textbf{Scope and Contribution:} As also discussed in Part I \cite{mysurvey_pt1}, the proposed survey examines the entire AxC computing stack, reviewing software, hardware, and architectural approximation techniques, contrary to other AxC surveys that focus on a single area (either design layer, technique or application).
 Table~\ref{tb_srv} compares surveys studying multiple areas of AxC, like our work.
-As shown, our two-part survey includes all the areas examined in the previous works, while it reviews all of them in depth (e.g., AI/ML has not received significant attention) and it is up-to-date.
+As shown, the proposed two-part survey includes all the areas examined in the previous works, while it reviews all of them in depth (e.g., AI/ML has not received significant attention) and it is up-to-date.

-Regarding the contribution of our survey, it provides to the readers a complete view on AxC, while it allows them to emphasize on specific areas (e.g., architectural techniques or application domains), as they are all presented in detail.
-Furthermore, this survey can be considered as a tutorial on the state-of-the-art approximation techniques, as we do not only classify them, but we report in brief their technical details.
-Overall, the key contributions of our two-part survey are: 1) the introduction of the AxC paradigm by discussing its background and application domains, 2) the review of a plethora of state-of-the-art approximation techniques, their coarse- and fine-grained classification, and the presentation of their technical details, 3) the study of application domains where approximations are tolerated and the analysis of representative techniques and results per domain, and 4) the discussion of open challenges in the design of approximate systems, as they emerge from the comprehensive literature review.
+Regarding the contribution of the current survey, it provides the reader with a complete view on AxC, while it allows them to emphasize on specific areas (e.g., architectural techniques or application domains), as they are all presented in detail.
+Furthermore, this survey can be considered as a tutorial on the state-of-the-art approximation techniques, as it not only classifies them, but it reports in brief their technical details.
+Overall, the key contributions of the proposed two-part survey are: 1) the introduction of the AxC paradigm by discussing its background and application domains, 2) the review of a plethora of state-of-the-art approximation techniques, their coarse- and fine-grained classification, and the presentation of their technical details, 3) the study of application domains where approximations are tolerated and the analysis of representative techniques and results per domain, and 4) the discussion of open challenges in the design of approximate systems, as they emerge from the comprehensive literature review.